pmandrik/AnimeRecommendationSystem2020/README.md

 Run following for basic data exploration:
 * mkdir images; python anime.data_exp.py

-In order to create and save plots uncomment the intrested parts of the code.
+In order to create and save plots uncomment the interested parts of the code.
 The code was not designed to be able to create all plots at the same time.
-Some of the plots are available also as jupiter notebook at [1]
+Some of the plots are available also as jupiter notebook at [1].

 [1] https://www.kaggle.com/pmandrik/anime-data-exploration